mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Discussion.md

             chapter](#notes-on-structure-of-the-chapter){#toc-notes-on-structure-of-the-chapter}
         -   [Planned and emergent activity (in introduction to discussion)](#planned-and-emergent-activity-in-introduction-to-discussion){#toc-planned-and-emergent-activity-in-introduction-to-discussion}
-    -   [Discussion on Authenticity and Personal Dimension](#discussion-on-authenticity-and-personal-dimension){#toc-discussion-on-authenticity-and-personal-dimension}
+    -   [Discussion on authenticity and agency in relation to (personal appropiration?) of tool use](#discussion-on-authenticity-and-agency-in-relation-to-personal-appropiration-of-tool-use){#toc-discussion-on-authenticity-and-agency-in-relation-to-personal-appropiration-of-tool-use}
         -   [Discussion on authenticity and agency concerning tools and resources](#discussion-on-authenticity-and-agency-concerning-tools-and-resources){#toc-discussion-on-authenticity-and-agency-concerning-tools-and-resources}
             -   [Increased scaffolding of tools can increase